MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-online-endpoints.md

     > * Optionally, you can add a description and tags to your endpoint.

 1. Keep the default selections: __Managed__ for the compute type and __key-based authentication__ for the authentication type.
 1. Select __Next__, until you get to the "Deployment" page.
-Here, check the box to __Enable Application Insights diagnostics and data collection__ to allow you view graphs of your endpoint's activities in the studio later.
+Here, check the box for __Enable Application Insights diagnostics and data collection__ to allow you view graphs of your endpoint's activities in the studio later.
 1. Select __Next__ to go to the "Environment" page.
 Here, select the following:

     * __Select scoring file and dependencies__: Browse and select the `\azureml-examples\cli\endpoints\online\model-1\onlinescoring\score.py` file from the repo you cloned or downloaded earlier.